senzid/de-sardi-lib/README.md

 ## Available Scripts

-In the project directory, you can run:
+If you clon this repository, in the project directory, you can run:

 ### `npm run storybook`